Educational institutions and study programmes

 Educational institutions and study programmes in England, Wales and Northern Ireland

 Below, we explain what types of educational institutions and study programmes there are in England, Wales and Northern Ireland.
 We also explain how we check whether these are recognised.
-We check the to make sure that the quality is sufficient.
+We check the recognition to make sure that the quality is sufficient.
 We give the necessary information per educational sector.

 Secondary education | examining boards